dearnidhi/Face-Recognition-Attendance-System/README.md

 NumPy

 ⚠️ Notes
-Designed for educational purposes
+This project is intended for educational use only
 Uses a simple ML model, not deep learning
-Accuracy depends heavily on lighting and camera quality CSV storage is not suitable for large-scale systems
+Accuracy depends on lighting and camera quality Trained data files (faces.pkl, names.pkl) are not included in the repository CSV storage is not suitable for large-scale or production systems